kuzzleio/kuzzle/docs/plugins.md

 Plugins are external components allowing to execute functions on specific event triggering.
 There are several types of plugins:

 * Hook events: just listen to events and perform other actions (ie: a log plugin).
-They do not respond anything directly, they just listen.
+They do not respond to anything directly, they just listen.
 * Pipe events: perform an action and return something.
 Kuzzle is waiting that all pipe events are performed before continuing.
 * Controllers: add a specific controller to Kuzzle.